Terms & Conditions and Privacy Policy

 15.1 Feedback Loops

-Users may provide feedback on this policy or our privacy practices by emailing privacy@julyhealth.com.
+Users may provide feedback on these Terms or their experience with the Website by emailing privacy@julyhealth.com.

 15.2 Process Improvements

-The Company is committed to continuously improving its privacy program based on user feedback, internal reviews, and changes in the regulatory landscape.
+The Company is committed to continuously improving its policies and procedures based on user feedback, internal reviews, and changes in the regulatory landscape.

 16. Appendices